Key takeaways

 • Payment history: Your payment history is the most significant factor in your FICO score.
 When you apply for new credit, lenders typically look at your last two years’ worth of payments.
 “In the long run, if you consistently make your monthly mortgage payments on time, this will be a serious boost to your credit score, as you’ve proven you can manage this large loan,” says Mazzara.

-• Length of credit history: Most mortgages are longer-term loans, which can benefit your score in terms of credit history length.
+• Length of credit history: Most mortgages are longer-term loans, which can benefit your score in terms of your credit history length.

 How paying off your mortgage affects your credit score

-Paying your mortgage off is something to celebrate, but it can impact your credit since you’re no longer managing significant debt and your “mix” isn’t as varied.
+Paying off your mortgage is something to celebrate.
+But it can impact your credit since you’re no longer managing significant debt and your “mix” isn’t as varied.

-“If you have a mortgage, credit cards and an auto loan, for example, and you’re managing them all, that’s a good credit mix,” says Mazzara.
-“Eliminating the mortgage will decrease the ‘variety pack’ the [credit] bureaus like to see, but the reduction [to your score] should be small — far smaller than the impact of being 30 days late, for example.”
+“Eliminating the mortgage will decrease the ‘variety pack’ the [credit] bureaus like to see,” Mazzara says.
+“But the reduction [in your score] should be small — far smaller than the impact of being 30 days late, for example.”

 How a mortgage can harm your credit